GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 AKS and Azure Databricks will be created, other services will be created by the Notebook.

-Ensure you have head room Quota for Compute-VM (cores-vCPUs) subscription limit.
+Ensure head room Quota for Compute-VM (cores-vCPUs) subscription limit.

 ------------------------------------------------------------------------------
 #  1. View Machine learning Library that can be use, in this post, select diabetes dataset from Scikit-learn.